-Instead, I think that "mécénat"; or developer patronage, from companies who benefit the most from a healthy FLOSS ecosystem, is what we should all aim for.
-Unless they are backed by a company, software developers who want to provide quality Open Source software cannot realistically sustain full time development, no matter how generous their software users.
+Instead, I think that "mécénat"; or developer patronage, from companies which benefit most from a healthy FLOSS ecosystem, is what we should be aiming for.
+This is because, unless they are backed by a company, developers who want to provide quality Open Source software cannot realistically sustain full time development, no matter how generous their software users are.

-Also, unless you are blocking them (hint, hint), you'll notice that there are ads on this page, which I consider sufficient enough.
+Also, unless you are blocking them (hint, hint), you'll notice that there are ads on this page, which I consider sufficient revenue enough.

 At any rate, I'll take this opportunity to say thank you for your continuing support and enthusiasm about this little program: it is much appreciated!